This ISN'T your typical tomato soup

 Ramekins, the cooking school Cherrie and I visited last Saturday and Sunday is in Sonoma.
 It's been in existence for a long time, and first came to my attention because Joanne Weir, one of my all-time favorite cooking instructors, mentioned that she occasionally demonstrated there.
 Also, Tarla Fallgatter, a local Orange County teacher, also taught there in years past.
 Over the years I've looked at Ramekins' website and watched who was visiting there to teach, when, etc. One trip to wine country I even dropped by the school and peeked in to see what it was like, and was fortunate to be able to see some of the guest rooms (it's a B&B also).
 That's when I decided that someday I'd go for a class and an overnight.

-The General's Daughter, a fabulous restaurant we visited one night last week.
+The cooking school is housed in a lovely building about 3 blocks from the main square in downtown Sonoma, just next door to The General's Daughter, a fabulous restaurant we visited one night last week.
 Unlike some cooking schools which are side rooms of cookware stores (often cramped), this one was set up to be a cooking demo and participation kitchen.
 Actually the building also has a very large banquet room (and accompanying commercial kitchen) to seat about 100+ people, and they do large parties, weddings, etc. there.
 A lovely patio adds to the charm of the place.
 In the picture, the banquet room is on the left, the kitchen school on the right, the B&B rooms upstairs (which are just lovely) and the delightful patio under those leafy trees.

 The cooking school kitchen has ample room for seating or prep tables.
 Most of Ramekins' classes are participation style (you are given an overview of the class, then everyone digs in and prepares a part of the meal).
 We chopped, minced, sautéed, pureed, tossed, etc. whatever our assignment was, then went to tables outside (both days were just beautiful weather, ideal for sitting out under their big shady trees) and the staff served us the meal we'd all fixed.